hellosign/hellosign-ruby-sdk/README.md

 Testing relies on built in hard-coded fixtures.
 You can run the tests without affecting your actual account data.
 To do so from the root of your project run <code>rake spec</code>.

+## Additional notes

+### Local callbacks
+We do not allow app callbacks (event or OAuth) to be set to localhost.
+However it is still possible to test callbacks against a local server.
+Tunneling services such as ngrok (http://ngrok.com) can help you set this up.